swift-serverless/aws-lambda-swift-sprinter/README.md

 - an AWS account for test purpose.
 - aws cli: Install the aws cli.
 Here the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

+- If you want to deploy your lambdas and layers using S3 you need to make sure the bucket in the Makefile already exists.
+If it doesn't you can create it using the command `make create_s3_bucket` which will use the value of the variable `AWS_BUCKET` as a name.

 - if your AWS account it doesn't have admin priviledges:
     - Review(*) the policy contained in the file **LambdaDeployerPolicyExample.json**